Approx. Time Difference

 Approximate Time Difference

-The Study Center in Lyon is usually closed from the third week of July until the student arrival day.
+The Study Center offices in Lyon is usually closed from the third week of July until the student arrival day.

 Fall and Year Immersion

-Most of the Lyon 2 departments are located on the Bron campus.
+Some departments are located on the Bron campus.
 You may arrange to attend classes at both locations, if scheduling permits, and if available courses are relevant to your academic program.
 You may choose to take a UCEAP-sponsored writing course during the second semester.

 Libraries & Textbooks

 In Lyon there are several municipal libraries to use throughout the city for a low cost, and all students can use the university libraries free of charge.
 Students typically buy books at bookstores or online stores such as Amazon.
 Some courses, especially those at the Institut d’Etudes Politiques (IEP), use course readers instead of textbooks.
 Some professors at Lyon 2 also post their class notes online.
-Make sure you return the borrowed books on time, otherwise you might be prevented from taking your exams.

 Take familiar reference books and key works that are important for your major; these materials may not always be readily available in English.